slsa-framework/slsa-verifier/docs/API-Library.md

 ## Verifers

-We have exported functions for using slsa-verifier within your own golang packages
+We have exported functions for using slsa-verifier within your own Go packages

 - slsa-verifier/verifiers/verifier.go